harshitha-rabheendra07/harshitha-rabheendra07/README.md

 - 👋 Hi, I’m @harshitha-rabheendra07
-- 👀 I’m interested in cooking,dancing and listening to music
+- 👀 I’m interested in Data analytics and coding
 - - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on datascience
+- 💞️ I’m looking to collaborate on data Science
 - 📫 How to reach me ...
 - 😄 Pronouns: She
 - ⚡ Fun fact: ...